Relation Algebras Compatible with $\mathbb{Z}_2$-sets: Introduction

 \section{Introduction}

-In this article, we introduce a new notion of representation for relation algebras that we call a {\it group-action representation}.
-A relation algebra {\bf B} is group-action representable (or $\m b$ is a \textsf{GARRA}) if for some group $G$ there is a $G$-set $\m A$ so that $\m B$ is isomorphic to the relation algebra of binary relations compatible with $\m A$.
+In \cite{Jonsson1984} J\'onsson introduced a type of relation algebra representation related to group actions.
+Suppose that $G$ is a group of permutations on a set $A$, and let $\m A=\langle A, G \rangle$ be the associated $G$-set viewed as a unary algebra.
+A binary relation $R$ on $A$ is \emph{compatible} with $\m a$ if for every $\langle x,y \rangle \in R$ and for every $g \in G$ the pair $\langle g(x), g(y) \rangle$ is also in $R$.
+The set of all binary relations on $A$ compatible with $\m a$ is closed on the relation algebra operations.
+J\'onsson calls a relation algebra arising in this way \emph{Galois closed} and proves that every complete concrete relation algebra whose atoms are functional is Galois closed.
+In this article, we address the question of which abstract relation algebras have representations which are Galois closed.
+We call a relation algebra {\bf B} \emph{group-action representable} (or say that $\m b$ is a \textsf{GARRA}) if for some group $G$ there is a $G$-set $\m A$ so that $\m B$ is isomorphic to the relation algebra of binary relations which are compatible with $\m a$.
 After providing some examples of \textsf{GARRA}s, we give a characterization of all \textsf{GARRA}s whose associated group is $\Z_2$.
-These turn out to be the collection of simple, pair-dense relation algebras in which every atom or its converse is a function.
-An immediate corrollary to this result is that the collection of \textsf{GARRA}s whose associated group is $\Z_2$ is finitely axiomatizable in first-order logic in the language of relation algebras.
+These turn out to be the collection of simple, pair-dense relation algebras in which every atom or its converse is functional.
+(In a concrete algebra, pair-density means every element below the identity contains a ``pair'' $\{( a,a ), ( b,b )\}$.)
+An immediate corollary to this result is that the collection of \textsf{GARRA}s whose associated group is $\Z_2$ is finitely axiomatizable in first-order logic in the language of relation algebras.